mandiant/vocab_scraper/README.md

 symbol sequences out into individual vocabulary words to study if there are no spaces.

+Vocabulary Scraper does not aggregate or coalesce entries with common word roots due to plural, different verb conjugations, etc. In a sufficiently large corpus, it may help to groom the list manually to coalesce like terms.

 ## Limitations relating to Character Encoding
-Vocabulary Scraper does not aggregate or coalesce entries with common word roots due to plural, different verb conjugations, etc. In a sufficiently large corpus, it may help to groom the list manually to coalesce like terms.

-The script also currently does not coalesce words having alternate encodings of the same character(s), meaning it could produce a list containing one or more sets of words are visually identical but are counted as distinct based on their differing Unicode code points.
+Vocabulary Scraper currently does not coalesce words having alternate encodings of the same character(s), meaning it could produce a list containing one or more sets of words are visually identical but are counted as distinct based on their differing Unicode code points.
 This has not yet been observed in operation, but if you observe this, this might explain the cause.

 As of this writing, Vocabulary Scraper is ignorant of the real encoding of its input files (use the command line argument --ienc to specify the encoding,